AxonIQ/reference-guide/extensions/multitenancy.md

 #### Custom tenant resolver

-If you wish to define a custom tenant resolver, please set following property:
+If you wish to define a custom tenant resolver, set following property:

 `axon.multi-tenancy.use-metadata-helper=false`